opea-project/GenAIExamples/ProductivitySuite/docker/xeon/README.md

-# Build Mega Service of ChatQnA on Xeon
+# Build Mega Service of Productivity Suite on Xeon

 This document outlines the deployment process for OPEA Productivity Suite utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server and [GenAIExamples](https://github.com/opea-project/GenAIExamppes.git) solutions.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`, and `llm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.